Neo-Nazi Sturmbrigade 44: How serious of a threat is it? | DW | 01.12.2020

 Read more: German government 'in the dark' about guns and Neo-Nazis

-The crimes committed by the original Sturmbrigade 44, in World War II, are of such a monstrous dimension that it is difficult to even try to put it all into words.
+The crimes committed by the SS-Dirlewanger Sturmbrigade in World War II are so monstrous dimension that it is difficult to put them into words.
 It was a "special unit" under the leadership of SS officer Oskar Dirlewanger.

 In the course of the war, Dirlewanger and his men murdered tens of thousands of people.
 Most were unarmed civilians.
-They burned babies and children, raped young women, and, especially in Belarus, they shot every peasant they came across.
+They burned babies and children, raped women, and in Belarus shot every peasant they encountered.

-The soldiers plundered the small village of Khatyn before locked the local people in a barn that they then set alight.
-Anybody trying to escape the conflagration was gunned down.
-Among the victims were 75 children.
-The village blacksmith, Joseph Kaminsky, survived.
+The soldiers plundered the small village of Khatyn before locking the local people in a barn that they then set ablaze.
+Anybody trying to escape was gunned down.
+The 147 people killed included 75 children younger than 16.
+The village blacksmith, Yuzif Kaminsky, survived.
 After the SS forces had withdrawn, he found the body of his dying son, Adam, in the charred ruins of the barn.
-Oskar Dirlewanger was later awarded a Knight's Cross medal for his role in the massacre.

 Small but well-connected

 The group does not appear to play a central role in Germany's far-right scene today.
 But it is believed to be well connected with other extremists.
-It was only back in 2019 that Germany's chief federal Prosecutor ordered earlier raids triggered by the suspicion that members of the group were engaged in the formation of a criminal association.
-This after they were believed to have been involved in regional far-right rallies and swastika smearing.
+In 2019 Germany's chief federal prosecutor ordered raids on the suspicion that members of the group were engaged in the formation of a criminal association.
+This after they were suspected to have been involved in regional far-right rallies and smearing walls with swastikas.

 This article was translated from German.